 Figure 4: Behavioural variation of responses of piglets according to the sessions of additional positive contacts of the conditioning (A), and to the treatments (B, C).
-(A, B) Mean \pm SE per group, numbers in (A) refer to the trial number of the conditioning.
-Higher CondPC1 and lower CondPC2 over time (single effect of trial number, A) and well as higher CondPC2 scores in H piglets than H+ piglets regardless of time (single effect of treatment, B).
-Higher CondPC3 and lower CondPC2 scores of H+ piglets compared to H piglets (single effect of treatment, B).
-(C) Mean estimates \pm 95% confidence interval from the generalized mixed effect model.
-Lower probability of occurrence of missed contact by the human in H+ piglets (significant single effect of treatment following non significant interaction with trial number).
+(A,B) Mean \pm SE per group.
+Numbers in (A) refers to the trial number of the conditioning.
+Higher CondPC1 and lower CondPC2 over time (single effect of trial number, A).
+Higher CondPC2 in H piglets than H+ piglets regardless of time (single effect of treatment, A).
+Higher CondPC3 and lower CondPC2 in H+ piglets than H piglets (single effect of treatment, B).
+(C) Mean estimates \pm 95% confidence interval from generalized mixed effect model.
+Lower probability of occurrence of missed contact by the human in H+ than H piglets (single effect of treatment).
 Full statistical report is available as supplementary material (tables S1 et S2 for statistical tests, table S3 for model estimates).